gabrielpdsilva/RPGPlus/README.md

 - [x] Keep user logged in, unless he decides to logout
 - [x] Translate alerts and toasts

-#### Features that have not been added to the app yet:
-- [ ] Generate names using firestore

-#### Fixed bugs:
-- [x] Refresh DraftModelScreen when user goes back and selects another draft
-- [x] Refresh ListDraftScreen when user delete a draft

 ## Documentation
 #### Documentation for now:
 - [x] Use Case Diagram available in English